Rajinsharwar/Admin-Speedo-WordPress-Plugin/readme.txt

 == Frequently Asked Questions ==

-= Will this plugin work with sort fo websites? =
-Yes, this plugin will work with any sorts of websites.
+= Will this plugin work with any sort of websites? = Yes, this plugin will work with any sorts of websites.

 = Is any configurations needed? =